flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

     MCDU back into the simulator.
 Do not expect it to work properly in all cases.

 ### Importing a SimBrief Flight Plan and Using MSFS ATC

+!!! note ""
+    This is the ideal setup for users who want to use the advanced flight planning of SimBrief but still use the MSFS ATC service (in spite of the known issues with MSFS ATC).
+    Please do expect issues especially for procedures (SID, STAR, APPR) and MSFS ATC instructions.

 If you are using the aircraft's built-in SimBrief integration to import a flight plan, and you also want to use the MSFS ATC you need to set the `flyPad's Setting > Sim Options > Sync MSFS Flight Plan` option to `Save`.